Capital 2 Wind Farm

 Flyers Creek Wind Farm

-The proposed Flyers Creek Wind Farm is located 20 km south west of Orange in New South Wales.
-The proposed 144.4 MW wind farm will comprise 38 wind turbines which will generate enough renewable energy to power approximately 86,000 homes.
+The Flyers Creek Wind Farm is located 20 km south west of Orange in New South Wales.
+Construction commenced in March 2022, the 144.4 MW wind farm will comprise 38 wind turbines which will generate enough renewable energy to power approximately 86,000 homes.

 The Flyers Creek Wind Farm development is located close to large electricity load, with a compelling wind resource, in one of the nation’s most opportunity rich electricity markets, New South Wales.